-Want to learn basic greetings in Japanese?
+Want to learn how to say “Hello” in Japanese?
 Greetings are an important part of any language because they allow you to connect and communicate with others, even as a beginner.
 If you’re planning a trip to Japan soon or are trying to learn how to speak Japanese, keep reading to find out some of the most common Japanese greetings.